dlucca1986/SteamOS_Switcher-/README.md

 ## ⚠️ Mandatory Post-Installation Step

-To make the "Switch to Desktop" button work, you must authorize the session scripts to run without a password.
-Without this step, your system will hang on a black screen when switching.
+This project relies on the ability to switch display manager sessions automatically.
+Without the Sudoers configuration, the switcher will not function, and your system may hang on a black screen when attempting to change modes.
+You must authorize the session scripts to run without a password to ensure a seamless transition.

 - 👉 [Follow the Sudoers Setup Guide here](https://github.com/dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop/wiki/Sudoers-Setup):